IBM/pymm/info/pymm-blog-1.md

 ##### FS-DAX

 ## Motivation

-Persistent Memory in's early age and didn't reach its full potential.
+Persistent Memory is in its early age and didn't reach its full potential.
 Most of the research and the adoptions for Optane are in two dimensions, databases and storage systems use the persistent mode for fault tolerance, fast recovery, and reduced battery cost.
 For the memory mode, the usage is by data science that needs enormous memory with static data.